 There are many different kinds of window cleaning companies.
-The first step, and the most important step, is to properly match the right window cleaning company with your particular building.
+The first step, and the most important step, is to properly match the right window cleaning company with the right window cleaning service you need.
 If you own a local convenience store, you probably don't want to hire a team of professional suspended access and rigging technicians.
 Similarly, if you manage a downtown skyscraper, you don't want to call the guy walking by with his trolley and bucket.
-Very different skills are employed in each example.
+Very different skills, equipment and tools are employed in each example.

 Have a good look at your building.
 Consider some aspects of your building.

 These are just a few things to consider.
-This is why it's important to match the right window cleaning company with your specific building.
+This is why it's important to match the right window cleaning company with your specific building needs.

 Asking the right questions, gets you the right answers.
 There are the standard questions that most managers and owners will ask.
 These questions are important but it should only be considered a preliminary set of questions.
 All too often, the questions stop after these preliminary questions and important decisions are made without all the information.

 Our goal is to assist you to take this procedure to the next level.
 Hiring the wrong company could have lasting and devastating affects.
-But first, let's go through some of these first initial questions:
+But first, let's take a look at a couple preliminary questions:

 "How long have you been in business"

 There are two things that you are looking for when asking this question: